Stay hydrated in the summer and make it easier to drink more water by infusing it with fruits and herbs. Here’s how to make infused water!

 Skip high-calorie artificially flavored drinks and opt for hydrating and refreshing options that are good for you.
-Try infusing your own water or carbonated water/seltzer with a variety of fresh fruit such as, pineapple, watermelon, honeydew, strawberries, blueberries, wedges of oranges, lemons, limes and peaches, sliced cucumber and green apple.
+Try infusing your own water or carbonated water/seltzer with a variety of fresh fruit such as: pineapple, watermelon, honeydew, strawberries, blueberries, wedges of oranges, lemons, limes and peaches, sliced cucumber and green apple.

 Add sliced fruit or herbs the night before.
 Infusing water/carbonated water with fruits and herbs overnight will really permeate wonderful flavors, while the actual fruit will be sapped out of all flavor and look like it survived a battle (which is a good thing in this case! all the wonderful flavor is now in the liquid leaving us with a flavorful refreshing drink!) it may not have its original charm to show off.
-Discard lifeless fruit and replace with new to bring its charm back.
+Discard lifeless fruit and replace it with new to bring its charm back.
 Cause who doesn’t like drinking pretty drinks?!

 Add Some Herbs: